 Drip Tray Questions

-With the exception of new Timberline models, we suggest using a Traeger Drip Tray Liner or heavy-duty aluminum foil to make cleanup easy.
+We recommend using a Traeger Drip Tray Liner or heavy‑duty aluminum foil to make cleanup quick and easy.

 My drip tray looks warped.
 Can I still use it?

-Mild warping is completely normal on drip trays.
-This is caused by the metal's proximity and exposure to direct heat.
+Yes.
+Mild warping is normal and happens from exposure to direct heat.